 Saturday morning is spent with final food prep.
 Sweet Shark sets up the bar.

 I like to be finished and ready to go (ovens turned on) about two hours before our guests arrive.
-It’s good to relax and do a final check that all is ready.
+It’s good to relax and do a final check that everything is ready.

 Every party needs decorations and Kentucky Derby is no exception.
 The “Run for the Roses” dictates that roses should be somewhere in your party scene.